-Please stop by the office in the Admissions Complex or call us at (310) 434-4343.
+Please stop by the office on the first floor of Drescher Hall or call us at (310) 434-4343.
 We will be happy to assist you.
 Please let us know if you need assistance as a non-English speaking student.
 We can make arrangements to provide information in your native language.

 Financial Aid is available in the form of grants (money that does not need to be repaid), loans (that must be repaid), jobs, and enrollment fee waivers.

 Financial aid is used to pay for mandatory fees, books, transportation, room and board, and other educationally related costs.

 To be considered eligible for and receive Federal and most State financial aid, an applicant must:

 Be a U.S. Citizen or an eligible non-citizen (permanent resident, resident alien, refugee, asylee).

 NOTE: State of California programs may have a less restrictive residency requirement for non-U.S. citizens;

 Have completed the matriculation process which involves testing, placement, college orientation, and counseling;

 Be enrolled in a degree, certificate, or eligible transfer program.